tgunnoe/darktop/README.md

 ### Setup extra-container

-Install at least one package to have your first profile, because extra-container has a bad check for a multi-user profile:
+Install at least one package as another user, because extra-container has a bad check for a multi-user profile:

 ```
-$ nix-env -iA nixpkgs.hello
+$ sudo nix-env -iA nixpkgs.hello

 $ git clone https://github.com/erikarvstedt/extra-container